JanaksinhVen/CNN/README.md

 contains images with two handwritten digits, and the task is to correctly identify and classify each digit within the image.
-Build and train models that can simultaneously recognize and predict the two digits from a single image.This is basically another version of a multilabel classification.
+Build and train models that can simultaneously recognize and predict the two digits from a single image.
+This is basically another version of a multilabel classification.

 • Display several images from the filtered dataset to familiarize yourself with